patrick-kidger/torchtyping/CONTRIBUTING.md

 These automatically check that the code is formatted, using Black and flake8.

 Make your changes.
-Make sure to include additional tests testing the functionality.
+Make sure to include additional tests testing any new functionality.

 Verify the tests all pass: